 About Cisco Prime

 The Cisco Prime portfolio of IT and service provider management offerings empowers organizations to more effectively manage their networks and the services they deliver.
-Built on a service-centered foundation, the Cisco Prime portfolio of products supports integrated lifecycle management through an intuitive workflow-oriented user experience- providing A-to-Z management for IP next-generation networks, mobility, video, and managed services.
+Built on a service-centered foundation, the Cisco Prime portfolio of products supports integrated lifecycle management through an intuitive workflow-oriented user experience- providing A-to-Z management for evolved programmable networks (EPNs), mobility, video, and managed services.

 Services and Support